What Is a Ghostwriter (And Should You Really Hire One?)

 • You’re an experienced author who wants to publish books at scale but can’t write them all.

-Ultimately, whatever reason you have for wanting to hire a ghostwriter is good enough.
+Ultimately, whatever reason you have for wanting to hire someone to write your book is good enough.
 Don’t let anyone tell you otherwise.

-Let’s check out the process of hiring a ghostwriter.
+Let’s check out the process of hiring someone for ghostwriting services.

 Chances are, if you’re ready to get help writing a book, you’re a busy person.